Deep state: United Kingdom

 In the United Kingdom, the Civil Service has been called a deep state by senior politicians.
 In 2018, Steve Hilton, then advisor to David Cameron, claimed Tony Blair had said: "You cannot underestimate how much they believe it's their job to actually run the country and to resist the changes put forward by people they dismiss as 'here today, gone tomorrow' politicians.
 They genuinely see themselves as the true guardians of the national interest, and think that their job is simply to wear you down and wait you out."
-The British comedy series Yes Minister paints the conflict of the civil servant and the politician in charge in a humoristic way.
+The British comedy series Yes Minister paints the conflict of the civil servant and the politician in charge in a humorous way.

 In February 2024, former Conservative Prime Minister Liz Truss claimed that she was forced out of office by the 'deep state' during an appearance at that year's Conservative Political Action Conference in the US.
 This statement was criticised within her own party and by the opposition, with both Labour Party Shadow Paymaster General Jonathan Ashworth and the Liberal Democrats Deputy Leader Daisy Cooper referring to it as a "conspiracy theory".